cmb69/maps_xh/README.md

-If you switch to view mode, and you have tile privacy enabled (`Plugins` → `Maps` → `Config` → `Tile` → `Privacy`) what is recommended, you will not see the actual map, but rather a grey area with the markers (if any are defined).
+If you switch to view mode, and you have tile privacy enabled (`Plugins` → `Maps` → `Config` → `Tile` → `Privacy`) what is recommended, you will not see the actual map, but rather a static map image (see [Creating Images](#creating-images)).
 Below you find a form where you have to agree to the data transmission first, before the map will be fully shown.
 This also happens to visitors of your website.